salindholm/slowfood_api_team1_october2020/README.md

 - Learning materials from Craft Academy
 - Our teammates

+## Future Development
+* adding functionality for user to add muliple products to there order
+* adding functionality for user to view order
+* adding functionality for user to pay by card on website

 ## Authors
-Rithreaksa Khourn
+* Rithreaksa Khourn
-Sanne Lindholm
+* Sanne Lindholm
-Erik Hugosson
+* Erik Hugosson
-Viktor Karlsson
+* Viktor Karlsson